 Red, orange, gold, or green are all good colors for Mexican décor seating.
 Vinyl is the most commonly used fabric for booth seats since it aids sliding in and out and is very easy to clean and maintain.
 Alternatively, choose a solid colored vinyl for the seat and a pattern upholstery back.
-If using a pattern for booths or chairs, go for a pattern such as Mexican Chile or a colorful stripe.
+If using a pattern for booths or chairs, go for a pattern such as Red Chili Pepper or a colorful stripe.

 There are many options when it comes to booth table tops (round, square, or rectangle) and table bases.
 Opt for a black metal base either pedestal or butterfly design.
 Be sure that the table top and base you select go with your overall room design whether your choose a dark top or an orange color or even a variegated top that imitates stone.